anzolin/AnzolinNetDevPack/README.md

 ## Give a Star!

-:star: If you liked the project or if NetDevPack helped you, please give a star ;)
+:star: If you liked the project or if it helped you, please give a star ;)

 ## About the author